andreacool22/INFO550Project/README.md

 Rscript -e "rmarkdown::render('Cool_Project.Rmd')"
 ```

-This will create a file called Cool_Project.html output in your directory that contains the results.
+This will create a file called Cool_Project.html output in your directory that contains the results of the analysis.